-Cloutier Settlers in the United States in the 18th Century
+Cloutier Settlers in United States in the 18th Century

-Cloutier Settlers in the United States in the 19th Century
+Cloutier Settlers in United States in the 19th Century

-Cloutier Settlers in the United States in the 20th Century
+Cloutier Settlers in United States in the 20th Century

 The Cloutier Family Crest was acquired from the Houseofnames.com archives.
 The Cloutier Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.